Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 How This Calculator Works

-The CPC benchmarks are based on aggregated data from managed Google Ads accounts across US contractor markets.
-Market multipliers reflect pricing differences between small, mid-size, and metro areas.
-The calculator models the full funnel from click to booked job, accounting for landing page quality, ad scheduling, and negative keyword coverage.
+The CPC benchmarks come from aggregated data across 800+ managed Google Ads accounts in US contractor markets.
+Market multipliers reflect real pricing differences between small, mid-size, and metro areas.
+The calculator models the full funnel from click to booked job, then applies landing page quality, ad scheduling, and negative keyword coverage as multipliers on top.

-Google Ads uses a real-time auction.
-When more contractors bid on the same keywords, CPC goes up.
-Roofing keywords average around $35 per click because roof replacements are high-ticket jobs and competition is fierce.
-Carpet cleaning and house cleaning average $8 per click because ticket values are lower.
+Google Ads runs a real-time auction.
+When more contractors bid on the same keywords, CPC climbs.
+Roofing averages around $35 per click because roof replacements are high-ticket and competition is fierce.
+Carpet cleaning and house cleaning average $8 because ticket values are lower and fewer competitors chase the same terms.

-Without negative keywords, your ads show for irrelevant searches.
+Without negative keywords, your ads show for searches that will never convert.
 A plumber might pay $22 for someone searching "plumbing jobs near me" or "DIY plumbing repair."
-That click will never become a customer.
-Comprehensive negative keyword lists typically reduce wasted clicks by 25-35%.
+That click is pure waste.
+Comprehensive negative keyword lists typically cut wasted clicks by 25-35%.

-Basic list: Filters obvious terms, reduces waste to 8-10%
+Basic list: filters the obvious terms, drops waste to 8-10%.

 Landing Page Quality Changes Everything

-The same ad spend produces dramatically different results depending on where you send traffic.
+The same ad spend produces wildly different results depending on where you send traffic.
 A basic website might convert 5-8% of clicks.
-An optimized landing page with trust signals and a clear single action can hit 18-25%.
+An optimized landing page with trust signals and a single clear action can hit 18-25%.
+That is the single biggest lever in the whole funnel.

-Google Ads vs LSA: Which Should You Use?
+Google Ads vs LSA, Which Should You Run?

 LSA typically produces lower cost per lead and higher-intent calls.
-Google Ads gives you more control over targeting, ad copy, and keyword selection.
-Many contractors run both.
-Use our LSA ROI Calculator to compare what the same budget would produce through Local Services Ads.
+Google Ads gives you more control over targeting, ad copy, and keyword selection, and often pushes more volume.
+Most contractors we manage run both.
+Use our LSA ROI Calculator to see what the same budget would produce through Local Services Ads.

 How to Improve Your Google Ads Economics

-Negative keywords: Build and maintain a comprehensive list.
-Review search terms weekly.
+Negative keywords: build and maintain a comprehensive list.
+Review search terms weekly for the first month, then monthly.

-Call answer rate: Missing calls kills ROI.
-Staff phones or use an answering service during ad hours.
+Call answer rate: missing calls kills ROI faster than any other lever.
+Staff phones or run an answering service during ad hours.

-Conversion tracking: Set up call and form tracking so Google can optimize bids toward leads.
+Conversion tracking: set up call and form tracking so Google can optimize bids toward booked jobs, not just clicks.